florisdenhengst/msc_thesis/controllable_abstractive_summarization/experiment_testing_benchmark.md

 * Decaying learning rate; decrease by magnitude 10 if val loss not decreasing
 * Stop training if learning rate <2e-4

-The dataset used for the experiments is CNN / Daily Mail, consisting of pairs of input news stories and output summaries.
+The dataset used for the experiments is entity-anonymized CNN / Daily Mail, the same as in the original version, consisting of pairs of input news stories and output summaries.
 Dataset statistics are as follows:

 * Train set: 287741, validation set: 10,923, test set: 13,420
 * Vocab size under BPE (=output dim): 19,423